SQream/sqream_docs/guides/migration/parquet.rst

 Insert from Parquet
 **********************

-This guide covers inserting data from Parquet files into SQream DB using :ref:`EXTERNAL TABLE<external_tables>`.
+This guide covers inserting data from Parquet files into SQream DB using :ref:`FOREIGN TABLE<external_tables>`.

 .. contents:: In this topic:
    :local: